 End of an era: Floods uproot 800-year-old Mekatilili baobab tree

-Residents of Sabaki, Malindi Sub County in Kilifi County are counting losses after an iconic 800-year-old baobab tree named after pre-independence heroine, Mekatilili wa Menza, was swept away by floods in river Sabaki.
+Residents of Sabaki, Malindi Sub County in Kilifi County are counting their losses after an iconic 800-year-old baobab tree, named after pre-independence heroine Mekatilili wa Menza, was swept away by floods in the Sabaki River.

-The gigantic 800-year-old tree has been a source of livelihood to more than 50 local youths who would take tourists on a tree climbing experience and be shown where the iconic Mekatilili wa Menza is reported to have hidden during the coming of colonialists.
+The giant 800-year-old tree was a source of livelihood for more than 50 local youths who would take tourists on a tree-climbing experience and show them where the iconic Mekatilili wa Menza was said to have hidden when the colonialists arrived.

-It is believed that the Iron Lady, as Wa Menza is often known in Mijikenda folklore, prophesized the coming of the Europeans telling the people at the time that white people will come with an iron snake meaning the railway line.
+It is believed that the Iron Lady, as Wa Menza is often called in Mijikenda folklore, prophesied the coming of the Europeans, telling the people of the time that the whites would come with an iron snake, referring to the railway line.

-The tree also acted as a sacred place for the Mijikenda community, which locals claim dates back during the times of Mijikenda Heroine Mekatilili menza who used to rest under the tree while on her missions.
+The tree also served as a sacred place for the Mijikenda community, with locals claiming that it dates back to the time of the Mijikenda heroine Mekatilili Menza, who used to rest under the tree during her missions.

 Tourists mourn

-Even tourists have not been spared as they woke up to the news of the tragic loss of the ancient tree.
+Even tourists were not spared when they woke up to news of the tragic loss of the ancient tree.

 A local youth group used the area around the tree as their economic livelihood.

-Mr Moses Kaingu, the leader of the group said that they have lost their livelihoods adding that they feared tourists may relocate to other areas hence denying them income.
+Mr Moses Kaingu, the leader of the group, said they had lost their livelihood, adding that they feared tourists would move to other areas, depriving them of income.

-“The tourists come here to learn the history of Mekatilili wa Menza who used this locate as her hiding place to evade colonialists since she was a rebel.
+"The tourists come here to learn the history of Mekatilili wa Menza who used this place as a hideout to escape the colonialists when she was a rebel.

-"The tree was uprooted by the fast-running waters and to our shock, it did not fall but it just floated on the raging waters until it reached the Sabaki bridge where it was entangled in electricity cables that forced it to fall,” he said.
+"The tree was uprooted by the fast-flowing water and to our shock it did not fall but just floated on the raging water until it reached the Sabaki Bridge where it became entangled in electricity cables which forced it to fall," he said.

-He added that the remaining smaller baobab tree was also at risk of being swept away as the water volume continue to rise.
+He added that the remaining smaller baobab tree was also in danger of being swept away as the water continued to rise.

-Mr Amani Karisa, a resident said that they lost property as a section of the restaurant was swept away and he appealed to the government to help them restart their lives.
+Mr Amani Karisa, a resident, said they had lost property when part of the restaurant was swept away and appealed to the government to help them get their lives back on track.

-Pamela Shaw, a tourist from South Africa said together with her husband, Bever Shaw, they have been visiting the sites for the last 12 years.
+Pamela Shaw, a tourist from South Africa, said she and her husband Bever Shaw had been visiting the sites for 12 years.

 She said it was sad that the floods had wiped out history.